daxcay/ComfyUI-Nexus/README.md

 The port for the above url will be **8188**

-## 1) Remote Access - To Obtain Global Shareable Link
+## Method 1) Remote Access - To Obtain Global Shareable Link

 ### Ngrok Setup: